Jabba the Hutt: Return of the Jedi

 The next task was to create the Jabba puppet, a process which took three months and cost $500,000.
 Stuart Freeborn and the Industrial Light & Magic Creature Shop designed the one-ton puppet, while John Coppinger sculpted its latex, clay, and foam pieces.
 The puppet had its own makeup artist and required three puppeteers to operate, making it one of the largest puppets ever used in a film.
 The puppeteers included David Barclay, Toby Philpott, and Mike Edmonds, who were members of Jim Henson's Muppet group.
 Barclay operated the right arm and mouth, while Philpott controlled the left arm, head, and tongue.
 Edmonds was responsible for the movement of Jabba's tail.
 The character's eyes and face were operated by radio control.
-Lucas complained about the difficulty of moving the massive puppet around the set.
+(Note: Attributed to multiple references:) Lucas complained about the difficulty of moving the massive puppet around the set.
 He was also disappointed by its appearance, later stating that Jabba would have been a computer-generated character if the required technology had existed at the time.

-Jabba's voice was provided by Larry Ward, who was uncredited in the film.
+Jabba's voice was provided by Larry Ward, (Note: Attributed to multiple references:) who was uncredited in the film.
+Ward, a linguist from the University of California, Berkeley, collaborated with Burtt on the creation of the Huttese language.
 A heavy, booming quality was given to Ward's voice by pitching it an octave lower than normal and processing it through a subharmonic generator.
-Jabba's burping sounds were provided by sound engineer Howie Hammerman.
-A soundtrack of wet, slimy sound effects was recorded to accompany the movement of Jabba's limbs and mouth.
+(Note: Attributed to multiple references:) Jabba's burping sounds were provided by the sound engineer Howie Hammerman.
+Wet, slimy sound effects were recorded to accompany the movement of Jabba's body and mouth; some of the sounds were created by moving human hands around in a bowl of cheese casserole.
+For a scene in which Jabba and his minions are laughing together, the laughter was created by mixing human laughter with noises of hippos, hyenas and other animals.
 The film's composer, John Williams, arranged a musical theme for Jabba that is played on a tuba.
-Williams later turned the theme into a symphonic piece which he performed with the Boston Pops Orchestra.
-The musicologist Gerald Sloan said the Jabba theme "blends the monstrous and the lyrical".
+He later turned the theme into a symphonic piece which he performed with the Boston Pops Orchestra, and which was described as both "monstrous" and "lyrical" by the musicologist Gerald Sloan.
 According to the film historian Laurent Bouzereau, Jabba's strangulation by Leia was inspired by a scene from The Godfather (1972), in which the obese character Luca Brasi is garroted by an assassin.